Kloudless/file-picker/README.md

 });
 ```

-The final step is to launch the file picker and handle the events returned from
+The final step is to launch the File Picker and handle the events returned from
-the file picker based on a user's actions.
+the File Picker based on a user's actions.

 **[Visit our demo of the File Picker!](https://output.jsbin.com/tuwodin/27)**